Aashvark/Kolks/README.md

 # Kolks Version 1.2!
 ### Haha 1 month later and not much was done...
+### The next update will taake more time as its a rework of everything for efficientcy and better syntax.

 ## Website: https://kolks.glitch.me/.
 ## Here you can donate, and apply for a non-paying job.